Mediv85/basic-silex-angularjs/README.md

-# basic-silex-angularjs
+# jwtExample
-Simple example of silex/angularjs basic project skeleton example
+Simple example of jwt token with different server and client